trenthuber/thus/README.md

 # thus

-thus is a custom UNIX shell built entirely from scratch for POSIX platforms.
+thus is a custom Unix shell for POSIX platforms.

 ## Features